FairShare · Web & iOS

 Five schools of thought

-Compare General, Hanafi, Maliki, Shafi'i, and Hanbali side-by-side.
+Compare General, Hanafi, Maliki, Shafi'i, and Hanbali side by side.
 Where they differ, every ruling is shown with its reasoning.

 Quranic foundation